Hefero/AHKBackupFunctions/README.md

 Both need Overlay on and Full Logs

-Put ramaladnis on last tab, cuz they bug when tab is full cuz they dont stack
+Put ramaladnis on last tab with many spaces, cuz they bug when tab is full cuz they dont stack

 Turn off Firewall or add the Port u are using to exceptions on Firewall if they cant connect